-The DIE library has at present a stock of nearly 91.200 volumes.
-We currently subscribe to more than 170 periodicals.
-Nearly 15 per cent of our books and 20 periodicals are published in languages other than German.
-Our database contains 119.000 documents.
-Since 2015, our library has been lending eBooks to internal and external users.
 This particularly includes all data generated by the diverse research activities at DIE.
-In this context, the DIE In 2017, the transformation of the DIE library into a Research Data Policy and Data Management Handbook research library for the field of adult/continuing eduwere published and became mandatory for all research cation was initiated.
-The focus is on the supra-regional activities at the DIE.
-The first step involves developing supply of literature, orientation to specific user groups an individual research data management plan during and the specific requirements of the scientific system. the project application phase.
-Dedicated data managers The development process of the library will continue over provide assistance with regard to data handling and storthe next few years in order to establish the DIE library as ing throughout the entire project.
-Thus, the DIE library an integral component of research on adult and continusupports researchers in the professional handling of ing education.
-One important aspect within this process research data.
-A first third-party funded project that startis the professionalisation of the DIE data management. ed in 2017 has been receiving support in this context.
+In this context, the DIE Research Data Policy and Data Management Handbook were published and became mandatory for all research activities at the DIE.
+The first step involves developing an individual research data management plan during the project application phase.
+Dedicated data managers provide assistance with regard to data handling and storing throughout the entire project.
+Thus, the DIE library supports researchers in the professional handling of research data.
+A first third-party funded project that started in 2017 has been receiving support in this context.